 RULE 7.1 COMMUNICATIONS CONCERNING THE SERVICES OF A LAWYER OR PERSONS PROFESSIONALLY ASSOCIATED WITH THE LAWYER

-(1)(a)contains a material misrepresentation of fact or law, or omits a fact necessary to make the statement considered as a whole not materially misleading; or
+(a) contains a material misrepresentation of fact or law, or omits a fact necessary to make the statement considered as a whole not materially misleading;

-(c) compares the lawyer's services with other lawyers' services, unless the comparison can be factually substantiated.
+(c) compares the lawyer with other lawyers, unless the comparison can be factually substantiated; or

 This Rule governs communications about a lawyer, a person professionally associated with a lawyer, or their services.
 The Rule applies to communications about nonlawyers professionally associated with lawyers and their services.
 See Rule 5.4.
-The communications covered by this Rule include advertising and in-person contact by the lawyer or the lawyer's representativepermitted by Rule 7.2.
+The communications covered by this Rule include advertising permitted by Rule 7.2.
 Whatever means are used to make known a lawyer's services, statements about them must be truthful.

 When a communication becomes inaccurate because of a change of circumstances, a lawyer has the responsibility to make every reasonable effort to make the information accurate as quickly as feasible under the circumstances.
 Subsequently occurring misrepresentations in a published annual directory may continue for a year without the lawyer having the ability to amend the material.
 In such cases, lawyers should take steps to otherwise communicate the changes to potential clients.
 However, information conveyed via other media, such as an Internet web site, can be changed quickly and it is the lawyer's responsibility to do so.